-MD Anderson will not disclose externally and will keep confidential all personally identifying information about complainants, to the extent permitted by law.
-In addition, MD Anderson will maintain as confidential any accommodations or protective measures provided to a complainant of a domestic violence, dating violence, sexual assault or stalking crime, to the extent that maintaining such confidentiality would not impair MD Anderson's ability to provide the accommodations or protective measures.
+to a Complainant of a domestic violence, dating violence, sexual assault or stalking crime, to the extent that maintaining such confidentiality would not impair MD Anderson's ability to provide the accommodations or protective measures.
 MD Anderson will complete publicly available record keeping, including Clery Act reporting and disclosures, without the inclusion of personally identifying information about the victim, as defined in Sec.
 40002(a) (20) of the Violence Against Women Act of 1994 (42 U.S.C.
 13925(a)(20)).